digitalegarage/cpa-auth-provider/doc/oauth2-tutorial.md

 * generate client_id and client_secret for OAuth 2.0

 ## Task 2: Setup passport strategy
-For JavaScript there's a simple module available for passport to use OAuth 2.0.
+For node there's a simple module available for passport to use OAuth 2.0.

 In a first step you need to configure the passport-oauth2